-If you are looking for a shorter hike the pass is a good turnaround point.
+If you are looking for a shorter hike Lost Man Pass is a good turnaround point.
 Otherwise to complete the semi-loop or do a longer out-and-back day hike, descend the north side of the pass on steep switchbacks through a boulder field to the head of Lost Man Lake, losing 330-ft. in 0.3 miles.
-At the base of the pass follow the trail as it traverses the right (east) side of the lakeshore through rocky meadows dotted with wildflowers.
+At the base of the pass follow the trail as it traverses the right (east) side of the lake through rocky meadows dotted with wildflowers.

 As you lose elevation the scrub growth thickens.
 Soon the trail crosses back to the west side of the creek and plots a course slightly above the valley floor, skirting the marshy areas along the creek.
 Trees start to appear on the southwest side of the valley as you drop below the timberline.

-At 4.6 miles the trail ascends a small knoll and reaches the South Fork Pass junction at 4.9 miles.
+At 4.6 miles the trail ascends a small knoll and reaches the junction with the South Fork Pass trail at 4.9 miles.
 If you have the time and energy a side trip to the pass, gaining 140-ft. in 0.3 miles, is a pleasant diversion.
 Be forewarned that the views, while nice, are hardly panoramic.
 The junction is a good point to turn around if you are doing a long out-and-back hike from the upper trailhead.